 Jabber / Google Talk

-Useful Tip: If you plan to run business webinars online using Google Hangouts, then see this article we’ve written about a great plugin that lets you run a business-level video conferencing platform on your website using Google Hangouts:
+Tip: If you plan to run business webinars online using Google Hangouts, then check out this article we’ve written about a great plugin that lets you create a professional webinar platform on your WordPress site using Google Hangouts:

-Once you have set this up, a link to the author displaying your selected nickname is added to every blog post published on your site …
+After you have done this, a link to the author displaying your chosen nickname is added to every post published on your site …

-This link takes site visitors to the Author Archives section, where they can learn more about you (or about other authors registered as users on your site) and see what other articles that you (or your guest users) have published …
+This link takes site visitors to the Author Archives section, where people can learn more about you (or about other authors registered as users on your site) and see what other blog posts that you (or your guest authors) have published …

-You can even add links and basic text formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to your site visitors …
+You can also insert links and simple text formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to your site visitors …

-To do this just type HTML formatted text into the About Yourself > Biographical Info field in your Profile section …
+This can easily be done by pasting HTML formatted text into the About Yourself > Biographical Info text box in your Profile section …

 Tip #3 (Advanced User): How To Hide User Profile Fields

-If you plan to run a website that restricts what users can do, you can install a free WordPress plugin called Hide User Profile Fields that hides a number of fields when activated, such as:
+If you plan to run a corporate website, you can install a simple WP plugin called Hide User Profile Fields that will automatically hide the following fields from your site’s user profiles and creation pages when activated:

 - Keyboard Shortcuts Checkbox